 After yesterday’s wet and soggy ordeal, we decided that today would be our last day.
 Jeff’s feet skin was peeling.
 I was doing fine but I couldn’t leave my adventure partner behind.
-We both had about 3L of water left to finish the last leg of the trail down into Zion Canyon.
+We both had about 3L of water left to finish the last leg of the trail from Potato Hollow down into Zion Valley.
 From there, we’d take the bus out to the Court of the Patriarchs trailhead and hitch a ride back to my rental car up at the East Entrance.

 We woke up around sunrise again and packed up.
 Jeff hit the trail before me.
 I dawdled behind, eating my Mountain House Breakfast Skillet (seriously the best freeze dried breakfast because hash browns).
 I was a little bummed that today was our last day.
 I wanted to finish the trail and exit out the east side of the park to be done with it.
 Surprisingly, I felt in better shape than I thought for having done two 15-milers back to back with 5L of water.
 I shouldered my pack and set off to catch up with Jeff.

 Every trip report I’d read prior to leaving for Zion had said that the West Rim was easily the most scenic part of the trail.
 Up until now, the West Rim had been pretty unimpressive.
 Aside from one spot the day before, it was underwhelming.
 Scenic in some spots, but not the rock my socks off, write home to Mom kind of scenic.